 “And you didn’t stop him?”

-Joanne is actually advancing on Jacky.
-Jacky reaches his hand out to stop her.
+Joanne was actually advancing on Jacky.
+Jacky reached his hand out to stop her.

-“I managed to avoid the inevitable,” Jacky defends himself.
+“I managed to avoid the inevitable,” Jacky defended himself.
 “He only read like two.”

 “Why are you showcasing them then?”
-Joanne reaches for the stack of letters herself.
+Joanne reached for the stack of letters herself.

-Jacky repeats his explanation to Kenny earlier for Joanne.
+Jacky repeated his explanation to Kenny earlier for Joanne.

-“Oh,” Joanne says at last, calming down.
+“Oh,” Joanne said, at last, calming down.
 “I can’t believe you still have them.
 But you’re so careless, what if someone reads it and thought it’s Xiao Qiao’s?”

 “Who in the world would think Jo is Joyce?”

-“You know her hand-writing,” Jacky says, turning to Kenny again.
+“You know her handwriting,” Jacky said, turning to Kenny again.

-Kenny smiles.
+Kenny smiled.
 “Lucky me.
-And of course I was joking!
-I knew it was sis’s hand-writing and her mushy style.”
+And of course, I was joking!
+I knew it was sis’s handwriting and her mushy style.”

-Joanne reaches forward to attack Kenny for his smart comment.
-Kenny dodges, running away from her.
-Joanne doesn’t give up, chasing him around the room.
-Their voices and footsteps echo around the room, disturbing the peace they have earlier.
+Joanne reached forward to attack Kenny for his smart comment.
+Kenny dodged, running away from her.
+Joanne didn’t give up, chasing him around the room.
+Their voices and footsteps echoed around the room, disturbing the peace they had earlier.
 Jacky couldn’t help but laugh.
-Yes, childish but he suddenly appreciates the Zeng siblings so much.
-They’re the reason why he always wants to come to the shop.
-He has a brother and a wonderful family yet it seems so different, so formal.
-Although his father’s entertaining gist has never failed but there’s something about the Zeng family that separates them from his own family.
-It’s the sense of carefree.
-It’s the natural force never disguising itself even if others are present.
-They do not care to maintain their reputation or face like his family.
-The fun of his family ends when it comes in touch with other families who they need to socialize with.
+Yes, childish but he suddenly appreciated the Tseng siblings so much.
+They were the reason why he always wanted to come to the shop.
+He had a brother and a wonderful family, yet it seemed so different, so formal.
+Although his father’s entertaining gist had never failed, there was something about the Tseng family that separated them from his own family.
+It was the sense of carefree.
+It was the natural force never disguising itself even if others were present.
+They did not care to maintain their reputation or face like his family.
+The fun of his family ended when it came in touch with other families whom they needed to socialize with.

-Though it seems like an eternity, but the essence of Jacky’s feelings of witnessing the Zeng siblings’ playful scene only last a few seconds.
-Maybe it has stretched to a minute.
+Though it seemed like an eternity, the essence of Jacky’s feelings of witnessing the Tseng siblings’ playful scene only lasted a few seconds.
+Maybe it had stretched to a minute.
 Nothing more.
-But before they realize it, they could hear the front door swinging back and forth.
-Jacky snaps out of his trance and rushes outside.
-The Zeng siblings are right behind him since they have heard it too.
+But before they realized it, they could hear the front door swinging back and forth.
+Jacky snapped out of his trance and rushed outside.
+The Tseng siblings were right behind him since they heard it too.

 “What’s going on?”
-Joanne asks as soon as she sees the door settling back into its place.
+Joanne asked as soon as she saw the door settling back into its place.

-The chime’s still jingling loudly above them.
+The chime was still jingling loudly above them.
 Jacky could see someone’s back rushing down the right street corner.

 “Who is that?”
-Kenny asks, having spotted the person as well.
+Kenny asked, having spotted the person as well.

-“I don’t know,” Jacky replies.
+“I don’t know,” Jacky replied.
 “But it looks like Gino.”

 “You think that was him?”
-Joanne asks, looking from one guy to the other.
+Joanne asked, looking from one guy to the other.

-Jacky turns back to the Zeng siblings.
+Jacky turned back to the Tseng siblings.
 “I swear the door was locked when I came in.”

 “What’s he doing here then?”
-Kenny asks, looking outside again.
+Kenny asked, looking outside again.